golingon/lingon/docs/comparison.md

 A lot of the arguments are raw strings and do not prevent us from writing invalid configurations.
 We would put Pulumi in the category of "more flexible Terraform".

-Pulumi does what Lingon doing but forces us to use unnecessary abstraction and store relevant information in the context `*pulumi.Context`.
+Pulumi does what Lingon is doing but forces us to use unnecessary abstraction and store relevant information in the context `*pulumi.Context`.
 The context object puts us off a bit.
 It is a global variable that is used to pass values between resources.
 Therefore, we would have to pass the key (just a string) around in order